-To change a bulb on the driver's side, undo the fastener and remove the air intake cover and duct.
+To change a bulb on the driver's side, undo the fastener and remove the air intake cover by pushing the tab.
+Then remove the duct.

 - 2. Remove the electrical connector from the bulb by pushing on the tab to unlock it, then slide the connector off the bulb. - 3.
 Remove the bulb by turning it approximately one-quarter turn counterclockwise.